All Products

 Adapt to WebSphere

-When you use WebSphere, you can configure the PolarDB JDBC as a data source by following these steps:
+When you use WebSphere, you can configure the PolarDB JDBC driver as a data source.
+The steps are as follows:

-3. For the classpath, select the path where the JDBC JAR package is located.
+3. For Class path, select the path where the JDBC JAR package is located.

 Adapt to the Spring framework

-When you use a new version of the JDBC driver (version 42.5.4.0.11 or later) in the Spring framework, you can directly pass a struct type as a stored procedure parameter without additional code modifications.
+When you use a new JDBC version (42.5.4.0.11 or later) in the Spring framework, you can directly pass a struct as a stored procedure parameter without extra code modifications.
 The following example shows how to call the get_user_info stored procedure using the GetUserProcedure method.
-The parameter c is a composite type named com.
-The composite type parameter is passed by constructing a corresponding struct object.
+The parameter c is the composite type com.
+A corresponding struct object is constructed to pass the composite type parameter.

 public class GetUserProcedure extends StoredProcedure {